AbayoHJovin/Chavix/README.md

 # How to run chavix

- After cloning Chavix, You will need to run the frontend and backend.
+ After cloning Chavix, You will need install all the packages used.
+After that, run the frontend and backend.
     1. To run frontend
       > cd view
       >npm run dev